rantahar/introduction-to-mpi/_episodes/01-introduction.md

 ## Parallel Computing

 In many fields of science we need more computational power than a single core on a single processor can provide.
-In essence, parallel computing means simply using more than one computer (or more than one core) to solve a problem faster.
+In essence, parallel computing means using more than one computer (or more than one core) to solve a problem faster.

 Naively, using more CPUs (or cores) means that one can solve a problem much faster, in time scales that make sense for research projects or study programs.
 However, how efficiently a problem can be solved in parallel depends on how the problem is divided among available CPUs (or cores), and the data and memory needs of the algorithm.
 This determines how much the cores need to communicate with each other while working together.